Tenerife Carnival 2025

 DSC01299

-Or you can simply shock everyone by walking around in grandma’s silk robe shaking your dick.
+Or you can just shock everyone by walking around in grandma’s silk robe, shaking your willy.

 DSC01345

-And these representatives of gay Europe… Yo… what’s there to say…
+And these representatives of gay Europe… Yikes… what can I say…

 DSC06553

-The immortal old Jackson himself with a stern security guard.
+The immortal old Jackson himself with formidable security.

 DSC01272